Skip to main content

 AI-generated text tends to have low perplexity because it was produced by a model that, by definition, chose the most probable words at each step.
 Human writing has higher perplexity because humans make surprising word choices — unusual metaphors, sentence fragments, domain-specific jargon, colloquialisms, and deliberate rule-breaking.

-Early detectors like GPTZero were built primarily on perplexity scoring.
+Early detectors like GPTZero — which has processed over 100 million documents since launch — were built primarily on perplexity scoring.
 The logic is straightforward: run the text through a reference model, measure the average perplexity, and flag anything below a threshold as likely AI-generated.
-This works reasonably well on long passages of unedited AI output.
+This works reasonably well on long passages of unedited AI output (200+ words).
 It breaks down quickly on shorter texts, edited texts, and text from certain domains.

 Burstiness: The Rhythm Test